jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 **Effect of disqualification or suspension of transport service driver and other persons**

 ### 87G Effect of disqualification or suspension of transport service driver and other persons
-(1) If the Director disqualifies or suspends any person from driving a transport service vehicle or being a driving instructor or testing officer under either section 87A or section 87D, the Director may, for the period of the disqualification or suspension,—
+(1) If the Agency disqualifies or suspends any person from driving a transport service vehicle or being a driving instructor or testing officer under either section 87A or section 87D, the Agency may, for the period of the disqualification or suspension,—
   (a) revoke or suspend any driver licence held by the person, not being a licence of a class that relates principally to the use of private motor vehicles, and disqualify the person from holding or obtaining any such licence; and
   (b) prohibit the person from driving any vehicle used in a transport service (other than a rental service vehicle) or a specified class of transport service, even though the person may obtain or continue to hold a driver licence of a class that, although it relates principally to the use of private motor vehicles, also entitles the person to drive a transport service vehicle; and
   (c) prohibit the person from carrying out duties or activities as a driving instructor or testing officer.
-(2) Nothing in this section or in any of sections 87A to 87F derogates from or affects any power of the Director under this Act, the regulations, or the rules, to revoke, suspend, or otherwise deal with any driver licence.
+(2) Nothing in this section or in any of sections 87A to 87F derogates from or affects any power of the Agency under this Act, the regulations, or the rules, to revoke, suspend, or otherwise deal with any driver licence.

 **Demerit points system**

-### 88 Demerit points to be recorded by Director
+### 88 Demerit points to be recorded by Agency
-(1) If a person is convicted of an offence (other than an offence detected by approved vehicle surveillance equipment) concerning the driving of a motor vehicle, the Director must record in respect of that person such number of points (demerit points) as may be prescribed for that offence.
+(1) If a person is convicted of an offence (other than an offence detected by approved vehicle surveillance equipment) concerning the driving of a motor vehicle, the Agency must record in respect of that person such number of points (demerit points) as may be prescribed for that offence.
-(2) The Registrar of the court must send to the Director particulars of convictions to which subsection (1) applies.
+(2) The Registrar of the court must send to the Agency particulars of convictions to which subsection (1) applies.
 (3) If a person is convicted of 2 or more offences arising out of the same set of circumstances,— (a) Demerit points must be recorded in relation to 1 offence only; and (b) If those offences do not carry the same number of points, points must be recorded for the offence or 1 of the offences that carries the greatest number of points.